ocean-perception/mobile_robotics/content/sensors/_index.md

 # Sensors

 Depending on your robots, you should have a set of 3 or 4 different sensors contemporarily receiving data about your robots location and it's environment.
 The possible sensors you may have are: magnetometer, encoders, external positioning, lidar.
-There might be also an option to include an accelerometer in your code if you wish so.
+There might be also an option to include an accelerometer too.

 Some sensors will have a much higher reliability than others.
 For example, the external positioning is likely to be far more accurate than the encoders, as it is always observing the robot from a fixed, external reference frame.